nzvincent/nzvincent-github/ansible-docker-renew-lets-encrtypt-certs/README.md

 #### A snippet to renew Let's encrtyp SSL certificates
-Let's encrypt provide CA signed certificates but needs to renew every 3 months.
+Let's encrypt provides CA signed certificates but certificates issued only valide for 3 months.
-The objective for this scritpt is to make certificate renewall simple.
+The objective for this snippet is to make certificates renewal simple.
 Recommended to run this from Jenkins or other CI/CD platform.

 #### How this scritp works?